Konecta-ERP-Cycle-3/erb_full_project/konecta_erp/devops/CI_CD_QUICK_START.md

 - ✅ **Pushing**: Pushes images to Docker Hub
 - ⚠️ **Deploying**: Cloud deployment to AWS EC2 (not fully completed - see note below)

+> **⚠️ Deployment Status**: The cloud deployment process was not fully completed due to lack of AWS account access.
+The intended deployment strategy was:
+> - **Image Registry**: AWS ECR (Elastic Container Registry) - currently using Docker Hub as fallback
+> - **Testing Phase**: Deploy to AWS EC2 instances for testing and validation
+> - **Production Phase**: Deploy to AWS ECS (Elastic Container Service) for production
+>
-> **⚠️ Deployment Status**: The cloud deployment process was not fully completed due to infrastructure challenges.
-The deployment job in the pipeline is configured with `continue-on-error: true` to allow the workflow to complete even if deployment fails.
-All Docker images are successfully built and pushed to Docker Hub, but the actual cloud deployment requires additional infrastructure configuration.
+> The deployment job in the pipeline is configured with `continue-on-error: true` to allow the workflow to complete even if deployment fails.
+All Docker images are successfully built and pushed (currently to Docker Hub, but ECR was intended).

 ### 2. Deployment Script
 **File**: `devops/scripts/deploy.sh`